For direct admission to the PhD programme:

-Online application will not be considered if the hardcopy application is not received by the closing date.
+Online application will not be considered if the hardcopy application and supporting documents are not received by the closing date.

 There is only one intake per academic year that is in August.
-All applications must reach the ALCNS by 15 November (of the previous year) for the following year’s intake.
+All applications must reach the Alice Lee Centre for Nursing Studies by 15 November (of the previous year) for the following year’s intake.

 All shortlisted applicants will be required to attend an interview.
 Selection of applicants will be based upon commitment to higher degree studies, area of research interest and academic merit.

 IMPORTANT: The University has not engaged any external agencies to undertake graduate student recruitment on its behalf.
 Candidates interested in our graduate programmes are advised to apply directly to the University and not through any agents.
 Candidates who apply through agents will not have any added advantage in gaining admission.
 Alice Lee Centre for Nursing Studies reserves the right to reject applications without giving reasons.

 As a guide, the annual tuition fees for the subsidized nursing graduate research programmes for academic year 2014/2015 are as follows:

 |Singapore Permanent Resident||S$12,800|

 Please visit the Registrar's Office website at http://www.nus.edu.sg/registrar/edu/gd-fees.html for further details of the fees payable.